Massachusetts Solar Panel Savings Calculator

 What is the solar payback period in Massachusetts?

-The average payback period for solar panels in Massachusetts is approximately 6 years.
+Based on the inputs above, the payback period for solar panels in Massachusetts is approximately 13.0 years before any documented state or utility incentive.
 After that, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty life.